innolitics/service-locator/README.rst

     MIMERecognizers = global_lookup.lookup_all(MIMERecognizerService)

 This will get all concrete implementations of the MIMERecognizerService but the we do not need to know about the existence of any of these concrete implementations.
-Think of it as a software contract, you only need to know what goes in and what comes out and the concrete implementation should not matter.
-This makes adding new service providers in a loosley coupled way very easy .
+Adding extra functionality is as simple as dropping a file inside a services directory, no additional code is necessary.
+This makes adding new service providers in a loosely coupled way very easy .

 And if you know there is only one implementation of the service: